 Skills Training Group

-The skills training group focuses on mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
+The main focus during the skills training group is on mindfulness, interpersonal effectiveness, emotion regulation and distress tolerance.

-The “how” skills help teach patients not to judge themselves negatively for their emotional responses.
-This helps the patient avoid triggering negative behavioral responses.
+The “how” skills help to teach the patient not to judge themselves in a negative way for their emotional response.
+This helps the patient to avoid triggering negative behavioral responses.

-The interpersonal skills section of the course focuses on how to socialize with others effectively.
-People with borderline personality disorder have often suffered a form (or multiple forms) of abuse during their upbringing that has left them with poor social skills that have been built up as a defense mechanism.
+The interpersonal skills section of the course focuses on how to socialize with others in an effective manner.
+People with borderline personality disorder have often suffered a form (or multiple forms) of abuse during their upbringing that have left them with poor social skills that have been built up as a defense mechanism.
 These poor social skills tend to lead to tumultuous relationships, which leads to more poor social skills and defense mechanisms.
-The patient will be taught how to recognize what they need from a relationship, how to ask for it appropriately, how to say “no” to inappropriate demands from others, and how to cope with conflict.
+The patient will taught how to recognize what they need from a relationship, how to ask for it in an appropriate way, how to say “no” to inappropriate demands from others and how to cope with conflict.

 People with BPD often suffer from intense and volatile emotions.
-The emotion regulation module of DBT begins with identifying emotions and emotional responses so the patient can recognize how one leads to the other.
+The emotion regulation module of DBT therapy begins with working on identifying emotions and emotional responses so the patient can recognize how one leads to the other.
 Patients will learn how to identify roadblocks to changing their emotions and how best to deal with them.
-Patients are taught how to avoid negative situations that lead to negative emotions and how to increase positive situations in their lives instead.
+Patients are also taught how to avoid negative situations that lead to negative emotions and how to increase the positive situations in their lives instead.

-By trying to avoid distress altogether, as some people with BPD do, you are missing out on many aspects of life, as well as further weakening your tolerance of distress when it inevitably occurs.
+By trying to completely avoid distress, as some people with BPD do, you are missing out on many aspects of life as well as further weakening your tolerance of distress when it inevitably occurs.
 The Distress tolerance module will teach patients that emotional pain and times of suffering are inevitable and should be accepted as part of life.
-Patients will be taught how to survive crises by adjusting their thoughts, distracting themselves, and self-soothing.
-Acceptance skills will also be taught to help patients, making previously intolerable emotional pain much more bearable.
+Patients will be taught how to survive crisis situations by adjusting their thoughts, distracting themselves and self-soothing.
+Acceptance skills will also be taught to help patients making previously intolerable emotional pain much more bearable.

 Individual Talk Therapy

 Individual talk therapy is what many would consider the standard therapy experience.
-The patient and therapist will meet regularly to discuss what’s going on in the client’s life with a focus on how it relates to their BPD and the treatment they’re receiving.
+The patient and therapist will meet on a regular basis to discuss what’s going on in the client’s life with a focus on how it relates to their borderline personality disorder and the treatment they’re receiving.
 There are six main areas of focus: parasuicidal behaviors, therapy-interfering behaviors, behaviors that interfere with quality of life, behavioral skills acquisition, post-traumatic stress behaviors, and self-respect behaviors.

-Behaviors that disrupt quality of life include substance abuse, risky sexual behavior, gambling, financial insecurity, and anything else that may harm the client’s physical or mental health.
+Behaviors that interfere with quality of life include substance abuse, high-risk sexual behavior, gambling/risky investments, unemployment and anything else that might negatively impact the physical or mental health of the client.

-Acquiring positive behavioral skills is vital in helping the client improve their life.
-These skills are taught in the skills training group, and progress and improvement ideas will be discussed during the individual talk therapy.
+The acquisition of positive behavioral skills is vital to help the client improve their life.
+These skills are taught in the skills training group and progress and ideas for improvements will be discussed during the individual talk therapy.

-Many people with Borderline Personality Disorder have suffered through one or more traumatic events during their lives.
-Discussing these events only when the patient feels emotionally ready is essential.
-This can be one of the most challenging elements of talk therapy as it involves dredging up memories that many clients would rather forget.
-However, therapy can help re-frame these events and help the client reduce any blame they put on themselves and reduce intrusive thoughts caused by the event.
+Many people with borderline personality disorder have suffered through one or more traumatic events during the course of their lives.
+It is extremely important to discuss these events when the patient feels emotionally ready to do so.
+This can be one of the most difficult elements of talk therapy as it involves dredging up memories that many clients would rather forget.
+However, a therapy can help re-frame these events and help the client reduce any blame they put on themselves and reduce intrusive thoughts caused by the event.

-Lastly, the therapist will reinforce behaviors that show clients respect for themselves.
-This includes saying no to others, talking about yourself positively and realistically, and surrounding yourself with people who treat you well.
+Last but not least, the therapist will reinforce behaviors that show the client respects themself.
+This includes things like being able to say no to others, talking about yourself in a positive and realistic manner, and surrounding yourself with people who treat you well.

 Telephone Consultation

-Telephone consultations allow patients quick (although not necessarily immediate) access to their therapist for in-the-moment guidance and emergencies.
-These phone calls are designed and structured to help teach the patient how and when to ask for help, asking for help in the earliest stage of a crisis before it snowballs into something bigger.
+Telephone consultations allow the patient quick (although not necessarily immediate) access to their therapist for in-the-moment guidance and emergence situations.
+These phone calls are designed and structured in such a way as to help teach the patient how and when they should ask for help; asking for help in the earliest stage of a crisis before it snowballs into something bigger.
 This allows the therapist to assist before the patient has engaged in a negative behavior such as self-harm.

-These phone calls typically occur as and when needed, although the therapist may limit them to specific times for the sake of the client’s mental health.
+These phone calls typically occur as and when needed, although the therapist may place boundaries on certain times for the sake of their own mental health.

 Therapist Consultation Team

-The DBT consultation team typically includes three to eight therapists, who meet regularly—often weekly—to discuss their patients’ progress and their responses to sessions.
-Therapists can also discuss potential strategies for best helping a patient from their current state.
-These sessions are also a form of self-therapy for the therapy team.
-Treating individuals with BPD can be incredibly stressful, and the team consultation allows the therapists to help one another manage the stress and strain this can put on their own lives.
+These session are also a form of self-therapy for the therapy team.
+Treating people with borderline personality disorder can be incredible stressful and the team consultation allows the therapists to help one another manage the stress and strain this can put on their own lives.

 Patients do not attend these meetings.

 Treatment typically takes at least six months to a year.
-Depending on various factors, though, it can take several years.
-It’s important to remember that “getting better” at anything is seldom a straight upward line—there are always peaks and troughs—and therapy is no different.
+Depending on a variety of factors though, the treatment can take several years.
+It’s important to remember that “getting better” at anything is seldom a straight upwards line - there are always peaks and troughs – and therapy is no different.

-Before you visit a therapist to seek treatment for Borderline Personality Disorder, it’s essential to make sure they are the right therapists to help you improve your mental health.
-Choosing the wrong therapist can cost you time, money, and your mental health, so it’s important to ask questions and get a feel for them before you make an appointment.
+Before you visit a therapist to seek treatment for borderline personality disorder, it’s important to make sure they are the right therapist to help you improve your mental health.
+Choosing the wrong therapist can cost you time, money and your mental health so it’s important to ask questions and get a feel for them before you make an appointment.

 Important questions include:

-- What is the nature of your training in Dialectical Behavior Therapy?
+- What is the nature of your training in dialectical behavioral therapy?

 - Do you work with a DBT consultation team?